dragonzapeducation/SubtitleGenerator/README.md

 }
 ```

-In this example subtitles will be generated for the output.mp4 file

-## Warning
-The subtitle generator is still in development and may not function as expected at this time
+In this example subtitles will be generated for the output.mp4 file.
+You can store the $operation_id in a database to poll it frequently rather than block to wait for the subtitles to be generated.
+Large files can take minutes for subtitles to be generated so consider storing the $operation_id in the database to poll frequently until success status is reached.